 Shellfish includes seafood like shrimp, oysters, mussels, lobster, scallops, clams, and crab.

-Bivalve shellfish like clams, mussels, and oysters are high in protein, and contain plenty of beneficial ingredients like iron, zinc, magnesium, calcium, phosphorus, vitamin B12, and omega-3 fatty acids.
-Because these shellfish sit low on the food chain, they generally contain less heavy metal contamination than some other seafood like tuna.
+Bivalve shellfish like clams, mussels, and oysters are high in protein and contain plenty of beneficial ingredients like iron, zinc, magnesium, calcium, phosphorus, vitamin B12, and omega-3 fatty acids.1 Because these shellfish sit low on the food chain, they generally contain less heavy metal contamination than some other seafood like tuna, but the risk is still there.

 Many of us have seen green-lipped mussels listed in the ingredients of some high-quality dog foods and treats.
-This particular strain of mussel contains a rich source of omega-3 fatty acids, which can keep your dog’s coat and skin in great condition.
-They can also reduce joint pain and mobility issues because they’re a natural source of chondroitin and glucosamine.
+This particular strain of mussel contains a rich source of omega-3 fatty acids, which can help keep your dog’s coat and skin in great condition.
+A veterinary literature review has shown that green-lipped mussels may also reduce joint pain and mobility issues due to their anti-inflammatory properties.
+They’re a natural source of omega-3 fatty acids, a variety of carotenoids, and other bioactive compounds, alongside chondroitin and glucosamine.
+The exact way they achieve this remains unknown, and further research is required to define all the potential benefits for animals and people alike.

 What’s bad about shellfish for dogs?

-Uncooked shellfish can contain bacteria E.coli, salmonella, listeria, and vibrio.
-Feeding your dog raw shellfish could put them at high risk of developing serious gastrointestinal upset.
+Uncooked or improperly cooked shellfish can contain bacteria like E.coli, Salmonella, Listeria, and Vibrio.
+Feeding your dog raw shellfish is strongly discouraged and will put them at high risk of developing serious gastrointestinal upset.
+Frying the shellfish or offering it breaded is also not recommended, as it may contain unhealthy oils, spices, salt, and other additives.

 Bivalve shellfish feeds by filtering seafood through their shells.
 This means they can sometimes absorb toxins from algae.
-These toxins can lead to paralytic shellfish poisoning (PSP) if you or your dog eat incorrectly cooked shellfish containing this neurotoxin.
+These toxins can lead to paralytic shellfish poisoning (PSP) if you or your dog eat shellfish containing this neurotoxin.
+Cases in dogs are poorly described, but they do occur and may be life-threatening if not treated.
+The FDA warns that even cooking does not ensure the safety of shellfish since the poison is very stable and is not destroyed completely by the usual heat treatments.
 Selecting your shellfish from a supplier who tests for this contamination is therefore very important!

-Lobster is high in fat and sodium, neither of which are going to do your dog any good.
-Crabmeat can be very high in iodine (another nutrient your dog doesn’t need excessive amounts of).
+Lobster is low in saturated fat but moderately high in cholesterol and sodium, neither of which is going to do your dog any good.
+Crab meat can be very high in iodine (another nutrient your dog doesn’t need excessive amounts of).
+A small piece of cooked meat is unlikely to cause serious concern in most dogs, but it’s imperative to follow the safety precautions we have mentioned, including being aware of risks associated with feeding shellfish and the ways to prepare it properly.

 Can dogs be allergic to shellfish?

-Shellfish isn’t one of the main allergens for dogs.
-According to the Cummings Veterinary Medical Center at Tufts University, those are chicken, beef, dairy, and egg.
-Allergies to shellfish are extremely rare in dogs, but that doesn’t mean that your dog can’t suffer an allergic reaction to shellfish.
+Shellfish isn’t one of the main allergens for dogs, but the reason for this is a lack of research as it’s an uncommon dog food ingredient.
+According to the Cummings Veterinary Medical Center at Tufts University, those are usually chicken, beef, dairy, and egg.
+Allergies to shellfish are rarely reported in dogs, but that doesn’t mean that your dog can’t suffer an allergic reaction to shellfish, as this is not a common food protein for them and they may not have encountered it previously.

-Signs to look out for include: itchy or inflamed skin and gastrointestinal issues like vomiting or diarrhea.
+Signs to look out for include itchy or inflamed skin and gastrointestinal issues like vomiting or diarrhea.
+Before making any changes to your diet or treats, it’s best to speak to your vet.

 How to prepare shellfish for your dog

-For shellfish like mussels, clams, or scallops, thoroughly cook the shellfish and feed a small portion to your dog.
-We humans usually eat oysters raw but don’t be tempted to do the same for your dog.
+For shellfish like mussels, clams, or scallops, thoroughly cook the shellfish and only feed a very small portion of meat to your dog.
+We humans usually eat oysters raw, but don’t be tempted to do the same for your dog.
+Just because something is appropriate for humans, it doesn’t mean it’s safe for dogs.
+This can make them very sick.
+Also don’t forget that eating raw shellfish can also lead to food poisoning in people.
 Unless you want to cook the oysters thoroughly, we recommend skipping this particular shellfish completely.

-You should never feed your dog any shellfish that’s been pickled or otherwise preserved in cans or jars.
+You should never feed your dog any shellfish that’s been pickled or otherwise preserved in cans or jars, as they contain additives and salt, some of which are not safe for our dogs, depending on the amount.

 How much shellfish should you feed your dog?

-Your dog doesn’t need shellfish to add any nutrients to their diet, so if you do want to feed some cooked shellfish as a special treat, keep the portions very small.
+Your dog doesn’t need shellfish to add any nutrients to their diet, so if you do want to feed some cooked shellfish meat as a special treat, keep the portions very small.
+Speak to your vet first before adding new treats or supplements to your dog’s diet.

-One shrimp or mussel or a small piece of crabmeat is enough as the occasional treat.
+One small, cooked shrimp or piece of mussel or crab meat is more than enough as an occasional treat.
 Watch your dog closely for 24 hours afterward to make sure they don’t suffer from an allergic reaction or any gastrointestinal issues.

 The best way to feed your dog shellfish is by buying dog-specific treats or food that include it as an ingredient.
-You can buy whole green-lipped mussels that have been freeze dried, and feed these to your dog instead of going to the bother of preparing them yourself!
+You can buy whole green-lipped mussels that have been freeze-dried and feed these to your dog instead of going to the bother of preparing them yourself!
+Still, do monitor your dog when offering new treats, especially if they are hard, to make sure your dog does not try and swallow them whole.
+Some dogs may develop a stomach upset when trying out new treats made from shellfish, so observe them for the next 24-48 hours.
+If they develop any vomiting, diarrhea, or lethargy or refuse their food, contact your vet for an examination and advice.

 Or select a dog food like the Gentle Giants dog food, which contains a whole host of high-quality ingredients, including green-lipped mussels.
-You can also buy supplements like the Super Snouts Joint Powder Supplement that can be added to your dog’s existing food.
+You can also buy supplements like the Super Snouts Joint Powder Supplement that can be added to your dog’s existing food, after speaking to your vet.

 Wrapping it up

-Shellfish isn’t a necessary part of your dog’s diet, but it won’t do them any harm if they eat a piece of cooked shellfish that’s been dropped on the floor.
-If you choose to feed your dog shellfish, make sure you buy it from a reputable source, cook it thoroughly, and only feed small amounts.
+Shellfish isn’t a necessary part of your dog’s diet, but it won’t do them any harm if they eat a very small piece of cooked shellfish without the shell that’s been dropped on the floor.
+If you choose to feed your dog cooked shellfish, make sure you first consult with your vet about the safety and appropriateness of specific shellfish meat for your dog.
+Make sure you buy it from a reputable source, cook it thoroughly, and only feed small amounts occasionally.

-The one exception is green-lipped mussels, which contain omega-3 fatty acids as well as chondroitin and glucosamine.
+The one exception may be green-lipped mussels, which contain omega-3 fatty acids as well as chondroitin and glucosamine.
 This can be a great addition to your dog’s diet, especially if they suffer from painful, inflamed joints, or your vet has recommended adding something to their diet to improve the condition of their coat and skin.
 The good news is you can buy treats, food supplements, or dog food all containing green-lipped mussels.
+Further research is still required to identify all the pros and cons of green-lipped mussels, but it is considered a fairly safe food supplement.
+However, they should best be avoided in breeding, pregnant, or nursing dogs.